-The Seattle Bank will offer $1.7 million through its 2015 Home$tart Program.
-To prepare for the upcoming program year, we encourage Seattle Bank members to:
+The Seattle Bank will offer approximately $1.7 million through its 2015 Home$tart Program.
+To make the best use of Home$tart Program funds, we encourage Seattle Bank members to:

 Please note that the proposed merger between the Seattle Bank and the Federal Home Loan Bank of Des Moines (Des Moines Bank) will not impact the Seattle Bank’s 2015 offering of AHP and Home$tart.